-Users with an annual subscription who complete Autism Navigator for Primary Care can apply to use the Smart ESAC and FIRST WORDS Project E-Co-System in your practice or agency.
+Learners with an annual subscription who complete Autism Navigator for Primary Care can apply to use the Smart ESAC and FIRST WORDS Project E-Co-System in their practice or agency.
 Families screened with the Smart ESAC are invited to the online portal with links to the Seamless Path to 5 online resources.
-All families are invited to (1) the 16 by 16 Lookbooks and (2) the Social Communication Growth Charts.
-Families with a positive screen for autism are invited to (3) About Autism in Toddlers and (4) the ASD Video Glossary.
-With an annual subscription to Autism Navigator for Primary Care, you also get up to 20 seats in the (5) How-To Guide for Families, a value of \$625 per seat, to invite 20 families with a positive screen for autism who are ready to get started supporting their child's learning.
+All families are invited to the 16 by 16 Lookbooks and the Social Communication Growth Charts.
+Families with a positive screen for autism are invited to About Autism in Toddlers and the ASD Video Glossary.
+With an annual subscription to Autism Navigator for Primary Care, you also get up to 20 seats in the How-To Guide for Families, a value of \$625 per seat, to invite 20 families with a positive screen for autism who want to get started supporting their child's learning.